rkatka/twilio-mn-wild/readme.md

 This is a demo app showing an example of how to use the Twilio node module with Express.

-To run this app, provide your Twilio credentials in a `config.js` file with the information provided in the sample config file at the project root.
+To run this app, provide your Twilio credentials in a `config.js` file with the information provided in the example config file at the project root.